Mukti-M/HealthcareInsurance_Project/README.md

 ## Hypothesis and how to validate?
 * Hypothesis 1:
-Statement: Smokers have higher insurance charges compared to non-smokers.
+ Statement- Smokers have higher insurance charges compared to non-smokers.
-	Validation:
+	Validation-
      Perform a statistical comparison between the average charges of smokers and non-smokers.
      Visualize the difference using boxplots or bar plots.
-Hypothesis 2:
+* Hypothesis 2:
-Statement: BMI significantly influences insurance charges, with higher BMI leading to higher charges.
+ Statement- BMI significantly influences insurance charges, with higher BMI leading to higher charges.
-•	Validation:
+    Validation-
 	         Use correlation analysis to measure the relationship between different attributes and insurance charges.
               Create a regression model and assess the significance of BMI and Region affects insurance charge cost.
-Hypothesis 3:
+* Hypothesis 3-
-•	Statement: "Insurance charges vary significantly across geographic regions."
+	Statement- Insurance charges vary significantly across geographic regions.
-•	Validation:
+   Validation:
                Visualize regional variations with bar charts or boxplots.
-Hypothesis 4:
+* Hypothesis 4-
-•	Statement: "Age and number of children have a smaller impact on charges compared to smoking status and BMI."
+	Statement -  Age and number of children have a smaller impact on charges compared to smoking status and BMI.
-•	Validation:
+  	Validation-
 	           Build a decision tree or random forest model to evaluate feature importance.
 	           Analyze the effect sizes of these variables in a regression model.